| Larry Hershfield The Health Communication Unit Centre for Health Promotion, University of Toronto |

 The Case Studies section of this site brings the Planning Guide and Tools of Change to life.
 To search for case studies that illustrate particular points of interest, use the site's search capabilities.

-Use the buttons at the left-hand side of the screen to explore the various sections of this site.
+Use the navigation bar at the top of the screen to explore the various sections of this site.
 The following are some highlights for social marketers.

 The Planning Guide: